Delivery Delays are Nothing Less Than a Blessing for Assemblers

 Delivery Delays are Nothing Less Than a Blessing for Assemblers 1

 As recently revealed during the PAC (Public Accounts Committee) meeting, local assemblers currently have Rs.
 189 billion of customers’ money, which they received as advance payments.
-The monthly interest earned on this sum of money is another debate, but the question comes as to why assemblers collected such a huge amount of money when they are yet to sort out their supply chain issues and are not yet in a position to deliver the booked vehicles on the promised date.
+The monthly interest earned on this sum of money is another debate, but the question comes as to why assemblers collected such a huge amount of money when they have yet to sort out their supply chain issues and are not yet in a position to deliver the booked vehicles on the promised date.

 Related: 90% of Cars in Pakistan are Sold at Premium/ Own/ On Money- Research

-And it not just ends here, the presence of premium is another thing that 90% of customers pay only to get quicker deliveries of the units.
+And it does not just end here, the presence of premium is another thing that 90% of customers pay only to get quicker deliveries of the units.
 The dramatization of various strict measures to curb the menace of premium/ on-money continues, while no concrete measure has been taken to eliminate the investors/ hoarders from the equation or ensure efficient production capacity utilization.

 Delivery Delays are Nothing Less Than a Blessing for Assemblers 2